d4ckard/txt-templ/Notes/spec.md

   3. [Options](#options)
   4. [Constants](#constants)

+Additionally a template may contain an optional [locale setting](#locale) at the beginning of the template.

 ## Text literals
 By default any plain text in a template is considered a text literal.